denz8028/dwm-dmenu-den4ik/README.md

 #### thanks to suckless patches!

 # Building:
-0. u need python for waf
+0. u need python for waf, and deps for dwm (pkg-config libxinerama-dev libxft-dev for debian)
 1. clone the repo.
 2. `./waf configure build`
 3. `sudo ./waf install`